top of page

 • Don’t give your puppy free unattended run of the house.
 You are the dominant dog in the house.
 You tell it where it can and cannot go.

 • Don’t let your puppy get used to lingering around the kitchen when you are preparing food!
-This will encourage it to become a thief and beg.
+This will encourage them to become a thief and beg.
 Say ‘No’ or ‘out’ or whatever order you have associated with the dog moving away from you.
-Point to where you want it to go, and accompany it to the place you want it to go.
-If it tries to follow you back in, stop, say ‘No’ firmly and walk on.
+Point to where you want it to go, and accompany it to the place you want it stay.
+If they try to follow you back in, stop, say ‘No’ firmly and walk on.
 Repeat this until your puppy stops following you into the kitchen.

 • Don’t leave rubbish, shoes or any valuables lying around the house in reach of your puppy.
 Leave toys in reach and in plain view instead.
 Keep doors closed.